Group of teenagers, including Youth MPs, booted from Parliament after protest

 A group of about a dozen teenagers, including three Green Party Youth MPs, were kicked out of Parliament and banned from the premises for a year after protesting in the public gallery.

-And MPs have come to their defence, with a senor National MP saying the one-year ban was "excessive".
+And MPs have come to their defence, with a senior National MP saying the one-year ban was "excessive".

-"It will be no surprise that we are Green Youth MPs," Jan Logie's Youth MP, Lilly, told media after they were escorted out of Parliament by security this afternoon.
+"It will be no surprise that we are Green Youth MPs," Jan Logie's Youth MP, Lily, told media after they were escorted out of Parliament by security this afternoon.

-She was joined by Golriz Ghahraman and Chlöe Swarbrick's Youth MPs – Ari and Luke.
+She was joined by Golriz Ghahraman and Chlöe Swarbrick's Youth MPs – Arie and Luke.

 They said that Ghahraman, Swarbrick and Logie did not endorse their activities this afternoon.